 The price for a coach adult is $35.95, coach child is $20.95 and coach senior over 65 is $32.95.
-The cost for first class is a flat rate of $54.95, no matter what your age.
-Refunds will only be made, if reservations are canceled at least 48 hours in advance of departure.
+The cost for the first class is a flat rate of $54.95, no matter what your age.
+Refunds will only be made if reservations are canceled at least 48 hours in advance of departure.

 Please make sure you call in advance for the latest update on departure times and to place the required reservations.
 You may call 1.800-293-7245 or 520-639-0010.